What is conversion rate optimization & how to improve sales with these tips

 CRO is a data-backed system for increasing the percentage of website visitors that convert into customers, or more generally, take any desired action on a webpage.

-Remove gut instinct, intuition, and guessing from the equation by relying on data—only make changes if the data supports them.
+It remove gut instinct, intuition, and guessing from the equation by relying on data.
+That means you end up making changes only if the data supports them.

 Ecommerce conversion rate optimization is a structured system in which brands strategically implement actions based on analysis and testing.
 You must scrutinize your data, form and test hypotheses, make changes based on the result, and then repeat the process.

 With each successive change, the conversion rate increases, leading to a compounding effect.

 3 | CRO doesn’t require discounts it is a full funnel optimization

 True CRO can increase the overall conversion rate regardless of other factors, such as discounts, which tend to artificially inflate the conversion rate.

 CRO is not primarily about offering discounts on products.
 Discounts may bump up conversion rates, but they also decrease margins, which cancels out the increase in conversion rates.